AndreasAmMueller/BarCode128/README.md

 ### draw()

 with this option you print the resulting image (binary) to the stdandard output (screen).
-This is you option, if you want to create dynamic barcodes (without saving them)
+This is your option, if you want to create dynamic barcodes (without saving them)

 `$barcode->draw()` or `$barcode->draw($type)`